ItsSilvie/blog.silvie.org/_posts/2022-07-07-convention-demo-deck-samples.markdown

 ### Loose in bag

-All other conventions from the Los Angeles Anime Expo in July 2022 onwards saw the decks loosely packaged in a clear plastic bag with a printed rules pamphlet separating the material deck from the main deck.
+All other conventions from the Los Angeles Anime Expo in July 2022 onwards saw the decks loosely packaged in a clear plastic bag with a printed booklet - separating the material deck from the main deck - detailing the game setup, turn phases and card anatomy.

 Unlike the [sealed variant](#sealed) above, these decks can be resealed without any indication that they have ever been opened.